 Cipher relies on direct contracts with third-party contract manufacturers or our partners who manage their contract manufacturers.
-The facilities used by our third-party contract manufacturers may undergo pre-approval inspections by the applicable regulatory authorities, including the FDA, after submitting our NDA to the FDA, and must be able to demonstrate readiness for commercial marketing and conformance with FDA cGMP regulations and related requirements of other applicable regulatory authorities.
+The facilities used by our third-party contract manufacturers may undergo pre-approval inspections by the applicable regulatory authorities, including the FDA, after submitting our new drug application ("NDA") to the FDA, and must be able to demonstrate readiness for commercial marketing and conformance with FDA cGMP regulations and related requirements of other applicable regulatory authorities.